Equity and Earnings per Share

 c.Restricted Class A share units granted to directors and employees are eligible to receive dividend or dividend equivalent payments when dividends are declared and paid on Sunlight’s Class A Shares and therefore participate fully in the results of Sunlight’s operations from the date they are granted.

 The Class C shares have no net income (loss) per share as they do not participate in Sunlight’s earnings (losses) or distributions.
 Sunlight determined the presentation of earnings per unit during the Predecessor periods is not meaningful.
 Therefore, the earnings per unit information has not been presented for the Predecessor periods.

 The following table summarizes the weighted-average potential common shares excluded from diluted income (loss) per common share as their effect would be anti-dilutive:

 a.Includes Public Warrants and Private Placement Warrants.

 b.Includes RSUs awards to directors and employees.

 c.Class A Shares deliverable to employees in satisfaction of subscriptions under Sunlight’s ESPP.

-There were no dividends declared for Sunlight’s Class A common stock during the six months ended June 30, 2022.
+There were no dividends declared for Sunlight’s Class A common stock during the three months and nine months ended September 30, 2022.

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.